Start making products that users fall in love with! LinkedIn Senior Product Designer Simone Ferraro wants to show you how.

 In this class, you'll start to give a face to your product.
 Simone will teach you how to build your core user interface starting from the wireframe, and scale it up to a design system with reusable components and clear standards.

-Assignment #06: Design the UI components for your core screens in all their states and create a functioning, accessible Figma library.
+Assignment #06: Design the UI components for your core screens in all their states and create a functioning Figma library.

-Unlike other fields, motion in UX is not about delighting the user.
+Unlike in other design fields, motion in UX is not about delighting the user.
 Today, you will learn how to improve the experience of a product through the strategic use of motion.